Nohhhhhh/PUBLIC/README.md

 ## 2. SOURCE
 ### __Noh.h
-* typedef and enum class are declared and defined.
+* 'typedef' and 'enum class' are declared and defined.

 ### Utility
 * TextParser